 There is a time and place for hardcore and extreme exercise, but it is not every single day or even every week for the average person.
 You do not need to push it to 100 every time you exercise, and if you continue to do so, eventually you'll run out of gas.

-Our bodies are remarkably good at letting us know what they need.
+Our bodies are remarkably good at letting us know what they need, but messaging from our toxic diet and wellness culture can make those messages hard to hear.
 Don’t ignore your own needs by falling prey to the high-risk, “motivational” attitudes that are so pervasive in fitness right now.
-Take stock of your pain, soreness, and fatigue, and listen to what your body is trying to tell you.
-“No pain, no gain” just isn’t worth it.
+Take stock of your pain, soreness, and fatigue, and try to listen in to what your body is telling you.
+“No pain, no gain” just isn't worth it.